Discover How A Simple Daily Habit Can Create More Happiness Than Achieving Financial Freedom

 I was on top of the world.
 I had achieved financial freedom, found love, and was about to embark on the adventure of a lifetime.
 I was young, healthy, and had my whole life in front of me.
 It should have been nirvana — and it was for a brief period of time.

 Money can’t buy happiness, but neither can poverty.

 - Leo Rosten

 I naively labored under the delusion that if I could just attain financial freedom, I would be personally free as well.
 I falsely believed that once I no longer had to work I would enter the pro-leisure circuit of life where every day would be filled with fun activities, friends, and one continuous holiday.

 I was wrong.
 It doesn’t work that way.

 When I achieved financial freedom and quit working, the biggest realization I had was that I was the same guy.
 I had the same hang-ups and personal issues facing the same life I had before.

 The only difference was now I had a lot more time to wallow in it, and no distractions or excuses from the presumed work-a-day life script to distract me from seeing the truth about my life.

 What I realized was the goal all along had been personal freedom — not financial freedom — and the one thing I knew for certain was I had not achieved the goal.
 I was happy with financial freedom because it provided the time, money and flexibility to focus on personal freedom.
 (No complaints there.)

-But I also realized that achieving financial freedom had done little more than lift the mask that had hidden the deeper issues.
+But I also realized that achieving financial freedom had done little more than lift the mask that hid the deeper issues.
 It had removed all the distractions and external things, like job and money issues, that I used to project my unhappiness onto.